GramAddict/docs/configuration.md

 # Configuration File

 As of v1.2.0, GramAdict supports a configuration file and **it is 100% recommended**.
 Let me repeat, if you use GramAddict, you should be using a configuration file.
-You should not be using arguments anymore. *You technically can, but we have nearly 30 arguments now... so it's a lot easier if you use the configuration file.*
+You should not be using arguments anymore. *You technically can, but we up to 63 arguments now... so it's a lot easier if you use the configuration file.*

 To make it easy, to get started... we have a configuration file with every single option argument available in it.
 You just need to comment out any lines that you don't want to use with a `#`.
 You can [download that file here](https://raw.githubusercontent.com/GramAddict/bot/master/config-examples/all-parameters.yml).
 This file should be placed in a folder within your **GramAddict** folder, named after your username. e.g `username/config.yml` You can have multiple configuration files per user and are encouraged to do so.
-For example, I use one that is my normal "interaction" config and another that is a "clean up" config. e.g `username/interact.yml` and `username/unfollow.yml`
+For example, I use one that is my normal "interaction" config and another that is a "clean up" config. e.g `username/interact.yml` and `username/unfollow.yml`.

 <br/>